 Most of the mushrooms come in spring or fall.
 At the beginning of the spring or fall season, there’s a lot of anticipation.
 A lot of waiting.
 You’ll know it’s coming.
 You’ll go into the woods to check your spots, over and over.
 Waiting.
 Suddenly you’ll find one, then a few more, and within a few days, the forest will be exploding with mushrooms.
 At least that’s what you hope. [laughter.]
 Like I said, they are mercurial, and they do have a habit of defying expectations.

-But then again, there is a lot of pleasure in finding them too. [laughter.]
+But then again, it’s a lot of fun finding them too. [laughter.]
 Before it begins, I feel the potential of finding the things I want to find and that’s thrilling.
 When the mushrooms really start coming and you’re madly running into the woods and out of the woods and filling the trunk of the car with baskets and baskets of these beautiful, perfectly mature, edible mushrooms, it’s wonderful.
 It’s inspiring and revitalizing and all of those things, for sure.

 You have to make choices throughout the season about which places to check for mushrooms, and when to check them.
 And you’re kind of taunted by all of those places you aren’t able to check.
 Even when I’m finding matsutake or hen of the woods, part of the pleasure of finding them lies in a kind of agony of knowing you’re not finding them somewhere else at that same moment.
 I know they’re growing in a bunch of places I probably do know about and in infinite places that I don’t, and it’s just impossible to check every spot.